-- GSK deciding to delay or halt development of any of the GSK-Partnered Respiratory Programs in which we have a substantial economic interest, including the Closed Triple or GSK961081 ('081), the lead compound in the MABA program; - the U.S. Food and Drug Administration ("FDA") and/or other regulatory authorities determining that any of the studies under these programs do not demonstrate adequate safety or efficacy, or that additional non-clinical or clinical studies are required with respect to such programs; - · safety, efficacy or other concerns arising from clinical or non-clinical studies in these programs; - any particular FDA requirements or changes in FDA policy or guidance regarding these programs; or - the emergence of new closed triple or other alternative therapies or any developments regarding these potentially competitive therapies, comparative price or efficacy of such potentially competitive therapies.
+- · GSK deciding to delay or halt of any of the GSK-Partnered Respiratory Programs in which we have a substantial economic interest; - the U.S. Food and Drug Administration ("FDA") and/or other regulatory authorities determining that any of the studies under these programs do not demonstrate adequate safety or efficacy, or that additional non-clinical or clinical studies are required with respect to such programs; - any safety, efficacy or other concerns regarding any of the GSK-Partnered Respiratory Programs in which we have a substantial economic interest; - · any particular FDA requirements or changes in FDA policy or guidance regarding these programs; - the emergence of new closed triple or other alternative therapies or any developments regarding these potentially competitive therapies, comparative price or efficacy of such potentially competitive therapies; or - · disappointing or lower than expected sales of Trelegy Ellipta in the U.S.